michaelnordmeyer/michaelnordmeyer.github.io/_posts/2014-08-21-mailbox-mac-os-x-beta.md

 Both are still limited to Google or iCloud email accounts.
 More alternatives are supposed to come in the future.

-I have some betacoins left so if you like to get an invite comment below and use the email address you want me to send the betacoin to.
+I have some betacoins left so if you like to get an invite [hit me up on Twitter](https://twitter.com/mnordmeyer).